canro91/canro91.github.io/_posts/2022-12-13-LessonsOnHangfireAndOrmLite.md

 }
 ```

-Again, by looking at ORMLite source code, the `CreateIndex()` method, by default, creates indexes with names like: `idx_TableName_FieldName`.
+Again, by looking at OrmLite source code, the `CreateIndex()` method, by default, creates indexes with names like: `idx_TableName_FieldName`.
 Then we can omit the index name parameter when working with this method.
 [Source](https://github.com/ServiceStack/ServiceStack.OrmLite/blob/master/src/ServiceStack.OrmLite/OrmLiteDialectProviderBase.cs#L1494)

 Voilà!
 That's what I learned from this project.
 This gave me the idea to stop to reflect on what I learned from every project I work on.
 I really enjoyed figuring out the issue with the health check.
 It made me read the source code of the In-memory storage for Hangfire.

-For more content, check how I use the `IgnoreOnUpdate` attribute to [automatically insert and update audit fields with OrmLite]({% post_url 2022-12-11-AuditFieldsWithOrmLite %}) and [how to replace BackgroundServices with a lite Hangfire]({% post_url 2022-12-06-BackgroundServicesAndLiteHangfire %}).
+For more content, check how I use the `IgnoreOnUpdate` attribute to [automatically insert and update audit fields with OrmLite]({% post_url 2022-12-11-AuditFieldsWithOrmLite %}), [how to pass a DataTable as a parameter with OrmLite]({% post_url 2023-06-26-PassDataTableOrmLite %}) and [how to replace BackgroundServices with a lite Hangfire]({% post_url 2022-12-06-BackgroundServicesAndLiteHangfire %}).

 _Happy coding!_